-Governing bodies have a strategic leadership responsibility for the school's safeguarding arrangements.
-The governing body will appoint a senior board level (or equivalent) Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
+Governing bodies have a strategic leadership responsibility for schools' safeguarding arrangements.
+The FfCNS will appoint a senior board level (or equivalent) Governor Safeguarding Lead, to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
-The Governor Safeguarding Lead is Eric Anakwa.
+The Governor Safeguarding Leads are: